Collings A Esme - Brighton

 (born 1856, Weston-super-Mare), followed their father's trade of

 bootmaking.
-At the time of the 1881 census, Arthur Collings and his older brother William were living with their parents at 59 Bristol Road, Weston-super-Mare.
+At the time of the 1881 census, Arthur Collings and his older brother William Edward Collingswere living with their parents at 59 Bristol Road, Weston-super-Mare.
 Their sixty-five year old father, James Collings, is entered on the census return as a "Bootmaker, employing 10 persons".
 Arthur Collings, aged 21, and his twenty-four year old brother, William, are both described on the census return as bootmakers.
-James W. Collings, Arthur's eldest brother had left Weston-super-Mare and was working in London as a master printer.
+James White Collings, Arthur's eldest brother had left Weston-super-Mare and was working in London as a master printer.
 In 1880, James W. Collings had married Mary Ann Roberts (born c1853, Camberwell) and was living in Camberwell in South London.
-In 1887, Arthur Albert Collings married Keturah Anne Beedle (born 1862, Weston-super-Mare), the daughter of William Henry Beedle (born c1831, Bristol), an upholsterer and house furnisher, and his wife Eliza (born c1833, Wales).
+In 1887, Arthur Albert Collings married Keturah Anne Beedle (born 1862, Weston-super-Mare), the daughter of William Henry Beedle (born c1831, Bristol), an upholsterer and house furnisher, and his wife Eliza Williams (born c1833, Wales).
 Both Arthur and his wife Keturah had artistic talent and it is possible that they were brought together through their interest in art.
 It is very probable that at the time of their marriage, Arthur and his wife were working as artists or photographers.
 Around the time of his marriage to Keturah Beedle, Arthur Collings entered into a business partnership with the photographer William Friese Greene (1855-1921), who had previously operated studios in Bristol and Bath and was later to gain some notice as a pioneer in making "moving pictures".

-![]() [ABOVE] The trade plate of A. Esme Collings of 69 Western Road, Brighton and 69 New Bond Street, London taken from the reverse of a cabinet portrait (1890).
+![]() [ABOVE] The trade plate of A. Esme Collings of 69 Western Road, Brighton and 69 New Bond Street, London, taken from the reverse of a cabinet portrait (1890).

 [ABOVE] William Friese Greene (1855-1921). |